JelleBootsma/DotNETCHIP-8Emulator/README.md

 # DotNETCHIP-8Emulator

-DotNETCHIP-8Emulator is a Chip8 emulator written in .NET 6.
+DotNETCHIP-8Emulator is a Chip8 emulator written in .NET 7.
 It allows you to run and play games designed for the Chip8 virtual machine.
-This repository includes a Blazor WebAssembly project that utilizes the emulation core, which is a .NET class library.
+This repository includes a Blazor Server project that utilizes the emulation core, which is a .NET class library.

 ## Getting Started